MOODLE (LMS) WORKSHOPS

 Explore creative ways to use the assignment tool to communicate tasks, collect students work and provide grades and feedback.
 We will discuss the different assignment types and how students can upload content for grading.

 Feedback on performance is a critical part of students learning.
 Learn to create quizzes with different question types displayed in a set or random order and have the computer score everything.
+In addition we will explore how to create question pool categories and add different question types to a quiz.

 Calendar and Communication Tools